 - You now need to check that all sorts of notifications are enabled, as in the image below:

-- Now clear the cache of the Gmail app.
+- Now clear the Gmail app cache.

 You should now be able to receive instant notifications of inbound emails from the Gmail app on your Android device.
+Tell me in the comments below if this worked well for you too.

 Fix Gmail notification settings on Windows 10